scepman/scepman-docs/docs/scepman-configuration/optional/domain-controller-certificates.md

 SCEPman Enterprise Edition only
 {% endhint %}

+{% hint style="info" %}
+This feature requires version **1.6** or above.
+{% endhint %}

 You can use SCEPman to issue Kerberos authentication certificates to your domain controllers.
 This allows your AAD or hybrid-joined devices to authenticate seamlessly when accessing on-premises resources.
 This can be used to implement the **Hybrid Key trust for Windows Hello for Business**.
 The SCEPman will replace the requirement of a **Public key infrastructure**.
 Details can be found [here](https://docs.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-hybrid-key-trust-prereqs)

-{% hint style="info" %}
-This feature requires version **1.6** or above.
-{% endhint %}

-## Root CA with no Enhanced Key Usage \(EKU\)
+## Root CA without Enhanced Key Usage \(EKU\) Extension

 **This feature has new requirements to the Root CA.**
 If you are updating from an earlier version as **1.6** you must generate a **new** Root CA.